LukasGossmann/TinyStepperClock/README.md

 - Brass tube 5mm OD, 3mm ID (used as spacers for the stacked PCBs)
 - Brass rod 2mm (shaft for the minute hand)
 - Various M2 and M3 screws, nuts and washers
+- A block of wood or other material to make a base for the clock

 **Needed parts (electrical):**
 - 2x Stepper motor